 With the God who imparts us with His strength, we can be fruitful even in the “land of affliction.”
 And He will make our land into something beautiful – a land that will bring Him glory and be a blessing to others, a land that will give us a new song!

-*First published in Just Between Us Magazine, Fall 2012 edition.
+First published in Just Between Us magazine, Fall 2012 edition.
+Published with permission.

 Editor of Just Between Us magazine